SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 This is a small app that acts as a proxy in front of the SAP API Business Hub (API Hub) sandbox system.
 Because the app itself is small, we'll take the opportunity to explore different ways of running it, without having to worry too much about _what_ we're running.
 So here we'll explore running locally, in Docker, on Cloud Foundry (CF) and on Kubernetes (k8s) with Kyma.

+## Assumptions

+These instructions assume that you've opted to use the SAP Business Application Studio (App Studio) as your [development environment](../../README.md#a-development-environment) and have followed the [App Studio setup instructions](../../usingappstudio.md).
+However, there's nothing stopping you from doing all of this in your own development environment.

 ## Overview

 The context in which it runs is shown as the highlighted section of the whiteboard: